NejRemeslnici/dump-cleaner/README.md

 ### Unique values

-A particular column in a table may be configured to require unique data.
-In that case, the cleaning process is repeated until it produces a unique randomized value, or until max retries is reached (currently 1000).
+A particular column in a table may be configured to require unique randomized data.
+In that case, the cleaning process is repeated until it produces a unique randomized value, or until max retries limit is reached (currently 1000).

 The cleaning workflow steps usually just add a numeric suffix to the randomized value, without increasing its length (and byte size).
 For example, if the sanitized value is `something`, its unique variant may become `somethin1` or even `somethi99`.
-Some cleaning steps, on the other hand, allow repeating taking a random value from the dictionary instead of adding a suffix.
+Some cleaning steps, on the other hand, allow repeatedly taking a random value from the dictionary instead of adding a suffix.

 When max retries is reached, DumpCleaner prints an error and switches to the failure workflow for further processing.

-### The randomization is deterministic
+### Randomization is deterministic

 To achieve a deterministic randomness when cleaning the data, each random number generation is seeded with a [value](https://github.com/NejRemeslnici/dump-cleaner/blob/main/lib/dump_cleaner/cleanup/cleaning_steps/base.rb#L21) reflecting **the identity of the current record** (usually it’s primary key value) and the field original value.
 This guarantees that the same source data in the same record will be always cleaned up to the same randomized data.

 There are some practical limits to this consistency though:

 - if the randomization works with a dictionary and that dictionary is updated, the cleaned data will change, too, and
-- if uniqueness of a column is requested, the randomization process is retried for that field until a unique value is found; this makes the randomization rely on the values of the previously encountered conflicting values and if _any_ of them changes in the source data, the final cleaned value changes, too.
+- if [uniqueness](#unique-values) of a column is requested, the randomization process is retried for that field until a unique value is found; this makes the randomization rely on the values of the previously encountered conflicting values and if _any_ of them changes in the source data, the final cleaned value changes, too.

 ## Configuration